-Our SE students serve as mentors for middle school students at under-served middle schools in the Greater Boston area by working with Apprentices (middle school students) once a week in an after school program designed around teaching and mentoring Apprentices in the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.
+Our SE students serve as mentors for middle and elementary school students enrolled in the Boston Public School system by working with “Apprentices” (middle school students) once a week in an after school program designed around teaching and mentoring Apprentices in the areas of social entrepreneurship, small business management, micro-finance, poverty around the world and micro-enterprise development.

 This ten week program enables Apprentices to also develop their own small business, which may include the sales of beaded jewelry or other ‘enterprising’ ideas, initiated by the Apprentices themselves.
 Sales from their businesses go towards the creation of micro-finance loans for entrepreneurs in developing countries, at the Apprentices own choosing through Kiva.org, a non-profit which connects individuals to micro-lending opportunities around the world to help alleviate poverty.

 When: Weekly (day TBD) from 2:30–4:00 p.m.
 Where: Orchard Gardens Middle School (15 min walk from campus).

 Writing Coach Program

 The Writing Coach Program, also known as 8th Grade Academy (8GA), pairs a student writing coach with an 8th grade student from Orchard Gardens Middle School.
 As a writing coach, you help improve students’ persuasive essay writing skills and help prepare them for high school and their longer term goals.
 In fact, Citizen Schools impact results show that their participating students have a 20% higher graduation rate.

 When: Every other Tuesday from 3–4:30 p.m.
 Where: On-Campus (Classroom TBD)